-A wide array of parties might be liable for injuries bus passengers sustain in a bus accident.
+A wide array of parties might be liable for your injuries, whether you were a passenger, or another driver involved in a bus accident.
 Determining which of them has responsibility for paying damages to victims can be complicated, especially because separate parties may own, operate, and maintain a single bus.
-In our experience at Tenge Law Firm, LLC, any of the following parties may bear some or all of the fault for causing a bus accident, and some or all of the liability for paying for the damages it caused:
+In our experience at the Tenge Law Firm, LLC, any of the following parties may bear some or all of the fault for causing a bus accident, and some or all of the liability for paying for the damages it caused:

 - Bus drivers who break traffic laws and put their passengers and the public at risk by speeding, driving while distracted, driving under the influence of drugs or alcohol, or driving while fatigued.

 - Bus owners who have responsibility for maintaining buses in proper working condition and hiring and training competent drivers to operate them.

 - Maintenance companies who have been contracted to maintain and owe a duty to bus owners and the public to do their jobs with sufficient care.

 - Bus or bus part manufacturers or retailers who have an obligation to ensure their products are safe for their intended use, and not defective in their design, performance, or lack of adequate warnings.